mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 ```

 - `import.meta.glob` is a useful Vite feature to get all the posts using a glob (`eager` reads the contents of the file avoiding `await paths[path]()`)
-- next I loop over the `paths` and get the slug `post.md` but replace `.md` since we only want the slug
+- I loop over the `paths` and get the slug `post.md` but replace `.md` since we only want the slug
 - I'm checking if `file` has a `metadata` property inside of it and if the `slug` exists to be safe and then I'm going to get the `metadata` or **frontmatter** from the post
 - I'm creating a `post` that includes `metadata` and the `slug`
 - I only want to add the post if `published` is set to `true`
-- Sort `posts` by date and return them
+- sort `posts` by date and return them

 If you're using TypeScript here are the types.